Halloween at Home!

 Create luminary ghosts by recycling milk jugs: Start by cleaning the milk jug.
 Draw the ghost’s face using a pencil before coloring in with a permanent black marker.
 On the opposite side, have an adult cut a 3-sided opening flap about 2 inches wide and 2 inches tall.
 Weigh down the jugs with rocks.
 Place a section of 5-7 lights into each jug, stringing the lights to the next opening.

 - Movie Night: Watch “Casper the Friendly Ghost,” “Haunted Mansion” or “Ghostbusters.”

 - Ghoulish Décor: Decorate a ghostly haunted house using a paper bag.

-- Game Night: Grab a ghostly board game to complete the fun; try I Spy Spooky Mansion, Ghostbusters: Protect the Barrier Game, Ghost Castle or Disney Haunted Mansion: Call of the Spirits Game.
+- Game Night: Grab a ghostly board game to complete the fun; try I Spy Spooky Mansion, Ghostbusters: Protect the Barrier Game or Disney Haunted Mansion: Call of the Spirits Game.

 - Distressingly Good Dessert: Make easy ghost cookies.

 It’s a hauntingly good time with these reanimated creatures.

 Make Mummy Rice Krispie Treats: Start by unwrapping store-bought Rice Krispie Treats.
 Melt white chocolate candy coating and dip each treat into the chocolate.
 Set on parchment paper with non-covered side down.
 Press eyes into the top portion of the treat to stick to the white chocolate.
 After the white chocolate layer has dried, put the white chocolate into a piping bag and drizzle it over the treats, leaving the eyes visible.